aki2o/emacs-tss/README.md

 ### Activation

-If use bundled typescript.el, do not need to do anything.
+If you meet the following condition, do not need to do anything.

+* use bundled typescript.el
+* use `tss-config-default` setting

-If use official TypeScript.el, need M-x tss-setup for activation in typescript-mode.
+Otherwise, need M-x `tss-setup-current-buffer` for activation in typescript-mode.

+**Note:** Not activate on the buffer of the mode not included in `tss-enable-modes`.

 ### Deactivation by trouble at typescript-tools